potentialit/pttheme/README.md

-# pttheme
-Potential IT New Theme
+# Potential IT New Theme